I got some questions here...

 Yup!
-Just download the archive file and extract it to somewhere neat on your hard drive.
+Just install through Knossos or download the archive file and extract it to somewhere neat on your hard drive.

 Is Linux & Mac supported?

 Sort of!
-I personally don't have any knowledge about Linux and Mac operating systems (and consequently don't have any machines to test with) but there will be builds for Linux and Mac operating systems available.
+I personally don't have any knowledge about Linux and Mac operating systems (and consequently don't have any machines to test with) but there are builds for Linux, and OSX at a later time.
 I just can't provide any direct support for this.